hammerheim-game/hammerheim-rules/5-warbands.md

 player must roll a D6 and add his model’s Strength to the roll.
-If the Bear’s total is higher or the totals are equal, the opposing warrior takes a single automatic wound with no armour save allowed.
+If the Bear’s total is higher or the totals are equal, the opposing warrior takes a single automatic wound with no armor save allowed.
 If the enemy warrior’s total is higher, the warrior has broken the Bear’s hold and suffers no damage from the attack.
 Fiercely Loyal: Such dedication is built into the relationship